Skip to content

 TL;DR

-The result is a clean, stable API boundary with a significant build cost behind it.
-A documented production case illustrates the gap: running just four agents in production required ClaudeSDKClient with bypassPermissions, Docker containers, Kafka event streaming, Neo4j/Memgraph graph databases, and 15 active MCP servers.
-That infrastructure complexity captures the distance between the SDK's boundary and what production demands.
+The result is a clean API boundary with a large build cost behind it.
+One team running four agents in production documented what that took: ClaudeSDKClient with bypassPermissions, Docker containers, Kafka event streaming, Neo4j and Memgraph graph databases, and 15 active MCP servers.
+This guide maps what ships, what has to be written locally, and where a platform closes the difference.

 What Anthropic Ships: Agent Loops, Tool Use, Streaming, Guardrails

-anthropic-sdk-python (v0.97.0) is the core API client handling the Messages API, streaming, tool use protocol, prompt caching, and model configuration. claude-agent-sdk (v0.1.71) is the higher-level agent harness extracted from Claude Code, providing the agent loop, built-in tools, subagent spawning, and MCP integration.
+The Anthropic Agent SDK arrives as two packages, and the separation matters before any architecture decision. anthropic (v0.121.0 as of August 2026), from the anthropic-sdk-python repository, is the core API client for the Messages API, streaming, tool use, prompt caching, and model configuration. claude-agent-sdk (v0.2.134) is the agent harness extracted from Claude Code, and it ships the agent loop, built-in tools, subagent spawning, and MCP integration.

 ComponentWhat ShipsPackage